 - You want a public status page on a custom domain today (Crontap's roadmap, not v1).

-- You're already paying for SolarWinds / Pingdom and the marginal cost is zero.
+- You are already paying for SolarWinds / Pingdom and the marginal cost is zero.

-For everything else — most one-developer SaaS, most small backend teams, most "I just need to know when this URL stops answering" cases — pairing uptime with the cron tool you already have is the lower-friction answer.
-That's the wedge.
-See the feature page for the full pitch and the bar-chart preview, and the heartbeat-vs-uptime decision post if you're wondering whether you need both patterns paired.
+For everything else (most one-developer SaaS, most small backend teams, most "I just need to know when this URL stops answering" cases) pairing uptime with the cron tool you already have is the lower-friction answer.
+That is the wedge.
+See the feature page for the full pitch and the bar-chart preview, the Crontap vs UptimeRobot comparison for the transactional side-by-side, and the heartbeat-vs-uptime decision post if you are wondering whether you need both patterns paired.